bensantora/duplicate_file_finder/README.md

   - Toggle individual files as "Keep"
   - Delete unchecked files for a group or all groups
 - Shows estimated potential disk space savings
-- Safe deletion behavior with UI feedback and error reporting

----

-## Why use this tool

-- Fast: avoids hashing files of unique sizes and hashes only plausible duplicates
-- Accurate: uses a strong SHA-256 hash for content equality
-- User friendly: visual UI makes it simple to inspect duplicates before deleting
-- Cross-platform: runs anywhere Rust and the used crates support (Windows, macOS, Linux)

----

-## How it works (high level)

-1. Walk the selected directory and collect files grouped by size.
-2. Ignore sizes with only one file (cannot be duplicates).
-3. For each size with multiple files, compute SHA-256 hashes and group by hash.
-4. Present groups with more than one file to the user.
-5. User selects which files to keep; unchecked files are candidates for deletion.
-6. Deletions are performed via standard filesystem calls and errors are reported in the UI.

 ---